spilledBeansEverywhere/SMS-Speedrunning-Guide/pianta2.md

 ![Setup](img/pianta2/setup.png)

-Notice how Marios head has only started to enter the shape.
+Notice how Mario's head has only started to enter the shape.
 This is done so that he is not to far away from the shine.
-By placing mario like this, a groundpound to collect the shine can be done immidietely after it spawns.
-There isn't much need for precision here, but a visual cue can be used for good measure.
+By placing Mario like this, a groundpound to collect the shine can be done immediately after it spawns.
+There isn't much need for presicion here, but a visual cue can be used for good measure.
 In the previous image, notice the thick dark line positioned 4 o' clock of Mario.
-If you imagine that line continues, place Marios bottom half such that he intersects it:
+If you imagine that line continues, place Mario's bottom half such that the line intersects it:

 ![Red Line](img/pianta2/redline.png)

-At this point, wait for El Piantissimo, spam through his text (first 2 lines should be fast if the setup was done correctly).
+At this point, wait for El Piantissimo and spam through his text (the first 2 lines should be fast if the setup was done correctly).
 Collect the shine.